IQSS/dss-rbuild/docs/IDEs.md

 On the upper right hand corner of the screen, you can see the *environment* you're working in, which lists all the objects in the shell's "memory" or *namespace.* For example, if you download some data in a script and then run the script, the data will show up in the right hand corner of the screen.

 On the bottom right hand side is the *Viewer.* Any plots you generate in R will automatically show up there.
 Additionally, as we'll discuss later, documentation of functions and packages will appear in the right hand corner.
-You can also use it to see the file structure of your working directory and the packages you're using by clicking "files" or "packages.""
+You can also use it to see the file structure of your working directory and the packages you're using by clicking "files" or "packages."

 ### Ex: Initializing Packages